ArneCL/BlogPosts/nvim-setup-msgpack-control-python.md

     apt-get install python3-pip
     pip3 install neovim

 Now we've got python3 (python2 works as well I hear, but let's live on the bleeding edge), we can attach to the instance and send a command to nvim.
+Run python3 and issue this load of commands:

     >>> from neovim import attach
     >>> nvim = attach('socket', path='WHATEVER THE ABOVE SOCKET NAME WAS')
     >>> nvim.command('echo "yalright there eh"')

-And, below, neovim is bidding our every command.
-REJOICE.
+And--behold--neovim is bidding our every command.
+REJOICE!